AMERICAN BOARD OF DERMATOLOGY, INC.

 (e) To grant and issue time-limited general certificates in the field of dermatology and related diseases, as well as certificates in recognition of special areas of knowledge within the field of dermatology, to successful applicants through processes established by the Board of Directors.

-(f) To establish and refine a program for maintenance of certification available to all diplomates of the American Board of Dermatology.
+(f) To establish and refine a program for maintenance of certification, or continuing certification, available to all Diplomates of the American Board of Dermatology.

 (g) To serve the public, physicians, hospitals, and medical schools by maintaining a roster of practitioners who have been certified by the Corporation.